Gatorade shower: Tradition documented

-In 2005, ESPN sports business writer Darren Rovell published a book entitled First in Thirst: How Gatorade Turned the Science of Sweat into a Cultural Phenomenon, in which he documented, among other things, the story behind the Gatorade dunking phenomenon.
+In 2005, ESPN sports business writer Darren Rovell published a book entitled First in Thirst: How Gatorade Turned the Science of Sweat into a Cultural Phenomenon, in which he documented, among other things, the story behind the Gatorade dunking sensation.

+Elsewhere in popular culture

+The Kroll Show episode "Soaked in Success" features a recurring sketch in which characters across all walks of life are soaked with Gatorade upon "winning", in increasingly inappropriate or ironic scenarios.